SQL Advanced Notebook

 Query Performance & EXPLAIN

-EXPLAIN shows how MySQL executes a query — which indexes it uses, how many rows it scans, and where the bottlenecks are.
+EXPLAIN shows how MySQL runs a query — which indexes it uses, how many rows it scans, and where the slow points are.

 EXPLAIN SELECT ph.license_plate, pay.amount_received